Pisonian conspiracy

 Bust of the emperor Nero (reigned AD 54–68).

-The conspiracy of Gaius Calpurnius Piso in 65 CE was a major turning point in the reign of the Roman emperor Nero (reign 54–68).
+The conspiracy of Gaius Calpurnius Piso in 65 AD was a major turning point in the reign of the Roman emperor Nero (reign 54–68).
 The plot reflected the growing discontent among the ruling class of the Roman state with Nero's increasingly despotic leadership, and as a result is a significant event on the road toward his eventual suicide and the chaos of the Year of the Four Emperors which followed.

 Plot

 The torture of Epicharis, from a 15th-century woodcut.

 Gaius Calpurnius Piso, a leading Roman statesman, benefactor of literature, and orator, intended to have Nero assassinated, and replace him as emperor through acclamation by the Praetorian Guard.
 The conspiracy emerged in AD 65, enlisting the support of several prominent senators, equestrians, and soldiers.
 According to the Roman historian Tacitus, the ringleaders included a Praetorian tribune named Subrius Flavus, and a centurion named Sulpicius Asper, who helped Piso devise the plot, among others.

 The conspiracy was put in jeopardy by a woman named Epicharis, who divulged parts of the plan to Volusius Proculus, commanding a fleet in Misenum.
 Epicharis was involved with the conspiracy and was attempting to move it along faster.
 When Proculus complained to Epicharis that Nero did not favor him, she informed him of the conspiracy.
 Proculus informed Nero of the conspiracy and Epicharis was arrested.
 Though she denied the accusations, the conspiracy collapsed and Epicharis was tortured brutally.
-While on transport to be tortured a second time, she committed suicide by strangling herself with her own girdle.
-The conspirators, acting more quickly, rejected a plan to kill Nero at Baiae, but settled on murdering him in Rome at games.
+While on transport to be tortured a second time, she committed suicide by strangling herself with her girdle.
+The conspirators, acting more quickly, rejected a plan to kill Nero at Baiae, but settled on murdering him in Rome at the games.
 They had a loosely conceived plan in which Faenius Rufus – joint prefect of the Praetorian Guard with Ofonius Tigellinus – would conduct Piso to the Praetorian Camp, where the Guard would acclaim him as emperor.